Divorce Dedicated to Providing Efficient, Knowledgeable Legal Counsel

 Divorce Attorney in Raleigh

-Dedicated Divorce Lawyer Serving Wake County, NC
+Compassionate Divorce Lawyer Serving Wake County, NC

 North Carolina is a “no-fault” divorce state, so a spouse does not need to prove marital fault in order to obtain a divorce.
 If you seek to file for divorce, consult an experienced Raleigh divorce attorney to learn how to protect your rights and position yourself in your divorce case on solid financial footing.
 At Vitale Family Law, we will keep your best interests at the forefront of our minds as we walk you through your case.
 While litigation occurs in some cases, many cases and disputes can be resolved though other methods: